jtimdwyer/DSI_project_4/README.md

 ## Background

 The goal of this project was to predict the occurrence of West Nile Virus (WNV) in Chicago, IL.
-We obtained data from the City of Chicago hosted as part of a Kaggle competition [here.](https:/www.kaggle.com/c/predict-west-nile-virus/).
-The data was obtained in 3 parts as follows:
+We obtained data from the City of Chicago hosted as part of a Kaggle competition [here.](https:/www.kaggle.com/c/predict-west-nile-virus/) The data was obtained in 3 separate files as described below:

 1) A dataset containing location data for traps placed around Chicago to monitor mosquito populations.
 Samples from these traps were collected by city workers and tested for the presence of WNV.
 2) A dataset containing information about the weather occurring in the months when the mosquito data was being collected.